rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-4/README.md

 Update the `httpserver` application source code either by making a change and performing a Git command and push, or by editing the source code in the Gitea web console and pressing `Commit Changes`.

-Watch for the `PipelineRun` to start.
+Watch for the `PipelineRun` to start in the OpenShift console.

 If the pipeline does not start:
 1. Check the event listener log
 1. Check `events` in the `namespace`: oc get events --sort-by="{.metadata.creationTimestamp}"
 1. If you change any of the objects above, restart the event listener: oc delete $(oc get pods -o name | grep el-gitea-eventlistener)

-Now that everything is ready you can move on to [Exercise 5](../Exercise-5/READNE.md).
+Now that everything is ready you can move on to [Exercise 5](../Exercise-5/README.md).